What Exactly is a Proforma Invoice?

 - Cost of any additional documents, inspection, legalization, etc. to be borne by the importer or exporter

 - Validity period/date

-- Place for importer signature and title, indicating acceptance of the proforma invoice terms, either in the document itself or a cover letter.
+- This indicates acceptance of the proforma invoice terms, either in the document itself or a cover letter.
 The signor must have corporate authority to approve the sale.

 Value of The Proforma Invoice

 The proforma invoice is used to create a sale, not to generate payment for a sale (the commercial invoice is used for payment purposes).
 Therefore, the proforma invoice may go through a number of iterations before it becomes acceptable to both the importer and exporter.
 Once the final proforma invoice is accepted by the buyer, it should be signed by the authorized buyer/importer and returned to the exporter.
 The importer generally follows by submitting a Purchase Order.

 Once a final proforma invoice is generated and accepted, it can assist the buyer in: